-The 2018, 2019, and 2020 crime statistics for rape and fondling include reports related to George Tyndall, a former gynecologist in the student health center from 1989 to 2016.
-The statistics reflect Clery-reportable incidents reported to designated campus officials (Campus Security Authorities) in 2018, 2019, and 2020 for incidents alleged to have occurred prior to June 2016, when the university removed Tyndall from practice.
+As described in detail in the 2020 and 2021 ASFSR, crime statistics for rape and fondling include reports related to George Tyndall, a former gynecologist in the student health center from 1989 to 2016.
+The statistics reflect Clery-reportable incidents reported to designated campus officials (Campus Security Authorities) in 2019, 2020 and 2021 for incidents alleged to have occurred prior to June 2016, when the university removed Tyndall from practice.
 These incidents are included in the current annual security report because the Clery Act requires institutions to count crime reports in the calendar year in which they were reported, regardless of the year in which the conduct allegedly occurred.

-The statistics for 2018, 2019, and 2020 represent the university's good faith effort to classify and include all Clery-reportable incidents relating to Tyndall based on available information.
+The statistics for 2019, 2020, and 2021 represent the university's good faith effort to classify and include all Clery-reportable incidents relating to Tyndall based on available information.
 The university reviewed information and concerns received by the Praesidium helpline, the Help and Hotline, the former Title IX Office, the former Office of Equity and Diversity, the Office of Equity, Equal Opportunity, and Title IX, Risk Management, and the Office of Conduct, Accountability, and Professionalism.
 Most of these reports described concerns about the manner in which Tyndall interacted with patients in a clinical setting, which may have violated medical protocols, but did not meet the Clery definitions of rape or fondling.
 In some instances, the information in the reports to the university was incomplete or unclear and did not meet all of the required elements for reporting under the Clery Act.
 In addition, the U.S. Department of Education advised the university that an averment in a federal or state civil complaint, without a direct report to a Campus Security Authority, does not constitute a Clery reportable incident.

 The Tyndall reports that met the required elements to be classified as rape or fondling under the Clery Act all occurred in the context of a gynecological exam; none involved reports of intercourse.
-In 2018, there were 120 reports of rape and 16 reports of fondling related to Tyndall.
 In 2019, there were seven reports of rape and two reports of fondling related to Tyndall.
 In 2020, there were 12 reports of rape and one report of fondling related to Tyndall.